smikhalevski/react-corsair/README.md

 ## Rendering disposition

-By default, during when SSR is used all routes are rendered both on the server side and on the client side.
+By default, when SSR is used, all routes are rendered both on the server side and on the client side.
 You can prevent server-side rendering for a route by specifying the [`renderingDisposition`](https://smikhalevski.github.io/react-corsair/interfaces/react_corsair.RouteOptions.html#renderingDisposition)
 option: